sergie-o/campusguard_ai/README.md

 - 💡 **Assist with Solutions** → Actionable, personalized guidance
 - 🧘 **Improve Wellbeing** → Students maintain balance and success

 ---

-## 🙌 Acknowledgments
-Developed as part of my **Data Science & ML Bootcamp**.
-Special thanks to mentors and teammates who helped shape the vision of AI as a **guardian for students**.

----